- Damages or defects must be reported BEFORE leaving Caldwells. Please inspect doors immediately upon pickup.

 - We are not responsible for finishing imperfections.
 Wood is a natural product and is not always uniform in grain and color and will change over time.

 - Before applying the wood conditioner or sanding sealer coat, remove all handling marks, raised grain and other undesirable blemishes by sanding all surfaces with 180 grit sandpaper only (No Steel Wool) in the direction of the wood grain.
 Be careful not to over sand as you may sand through the door’s veneer.
-For doors with shaker sticking, lightly sand the outside edge of thee sticking with sandpaper.
-Be careful not to round the corner of the sticking.
+For doors with shaker sticking, lightly sand the outside edge of the sticking with sandpaper, refrain from rounding the corner of the sticking.

 - After sanding, clean door thoroughly with a cloth to remove all dust or foreign material.
 Do not use caustic or abrasive cleaners.
 Small amounts of grease, oil or pitch can be wiped clean with denatured alcohol or turpentine.

-- Hang the door before finishing, and then remove to finish properly.
-Doors must be properly sealed prior to installation of hardware and exposure to moisture and or weather.
-Properly finish the door immediately before prolonged storage.
-All unfinished areas of the doors must be finished to insure a good seal.
-The smallest opening to moisture and or a dry environment will adversely affect your door, it may swell or shrink depending on the environment.
+- Hang the door before finishing to ensure fit, and then remove to finish properly.
+Doors must be properly sealed prior to installation and properly finish the door immediately before prolonged storage.

 - A wood conditioner prepares the wood to accept Stain uniformly and helps to spread the finish evenly.